Invoice factoring is a form of business financing that could save you from having to take a loan from Tony Soprano.

 Second, you may still be liable.
 Every contract with a factor has its stipulations.
 It’s common for factors to only assume risk in case of bankruptcy.
 In that case, if one of your clients goes bankrupt, you’re fine.
 But if they dissolve their company and catch a flight to the Cayman Islands, you’re still on the line for the money they owe.

-Invoice factoring is just one way to quickly speed up the cash flow for your small business.
+Invoice factoring is just one way to get immediate cash for your small business.
 And no, we’re not talking about loan sharks.
-Learn about your (safe, legal, reliable) options with our guide to short-term financing.
+There are at least seven (legal) ways to get cash, fast.
+However, factoring won’t solve underlying cash flow problems.
+Learn how to better manage your cash flow here.